Building Community Service Leaders

 In 2021, our youth designed and led community service projects that helped more than 1,300 people in 18 social need areas.
 They partnered with more 150 people who collectively volunteered more than 1,000 hours.

 4th Grader Citlaly Serves the Unhoused

 Citlaly helped nearly 500 unhoused people in 2021.
 Her work with donors, volunteers, mentors, nonprofit executives, city council members, and business owners helped Citlaly discover a career aspiration.
 According to Citlaly, "I want to open up a nonprofit almost like People Helping The Homeless.
 I want to be able to make an apartment place where homeless people can stay over the night while we help them find permanent housing.”

 Citlaly and other youth do their community service through the Social Good Project program, a community service program created and run by the 501(c)3 nonprofit Thiebaut (tebow) Method.

 The Social Good Project program empowers underserved youth in grades 4-8 living in East Palo Alto, CA to create community service projects based on issues they personally care about.

-What Others Are Saying About TM
+What Leaders Are Saying About Us

 -Melissa Wilson, Commissioner of San Mateo County Juvenile Justice and Delinquency Prevention Commission